Q. Where are the best beaches on Sanibel and Captiva? Are they open to the public?

 Q. Can you recommend a good seafood restaurant?

-A. Sanibel and Captiva have over 60 restaurants to choose from, most serving fresh seafood.
-Stop in the Chamber for a great menu guide or visit or Chamber Store and order a Dining Guide or visit our Where To Dine section.
+A. Sanibel and Captiva Islands have over 50 restaurants, most serving fresh seafood.
+Stop at the Chamber Visitor Center for a sampling of restaurant menus, or visit Where To Dine on our Chamber website.

 Q. What is the best time to shell?

 A. The best time to shell is an hour before or after low tide, but Sanibel and Captiva always have an abundance of shells.
-Stop by the Chamber for a current tide chart.
+Stop by the Chamber for a 2018 tide chart.
+Learn more about shelling .

 Q. Where is the shopping, and what times are they open?